funicool/sima-odt/README.md

 "#sima-odt"

-This project consist in a Android app that makes the workflow of an construction work of sanitary services.
+This project is a Android app that executes the workflow of an construction work of sanitary services.

 It have an progress bar sequence that allows take a photograph in every step of the workmanship an then upload to endpoint server.